15. Stack your CVS coupons and manufacturer coupons

-5. Return beauty or CVS brand products — even if you already tried it.
+4. Return beauty or CVS brand products — even if you already tried it

-Listen, it’s okay that you thought you could pull off blue eyeshadow.
+Listen, it’s OK that you thought you could pull off blue eyeshadow.
 We all need to try it once.

-So if you got the wrong shade of foundation or you have buyer’s remorse because of that purple lipstick you thought you could pull off, feel free to just take it back and pick something else.
+So if you got the wrong shade of foundation or you have buyer’s remorse because of that purple lipstick, feel free to just take it back and pick something else.

-4. Make $5 when you get your flu shot at CVS.
+3. Make $5 when you get your flu shot at CVS

 Needles are scary, but getting the jab doesn’t have to be bad.